tuonglab/ktbunya/README.md

 Now combining the two above (`ixcpu` and `jpynb`) and interacting with it with VS code, click and watch this video I created on youtube:

 [![connecting lVS Code to bunya](https://img.youtube.com/vi/a53CsD-8sHs/0.jpg)](https://www.youtube.com/watch?v=a53CsD-8sHs)

+The video is a bit outdated and now you don't need to fuss around with copying and editing the url and token.
+Just use whatever it says on the prompts when you launch jupyter notebook.
+It will always be `http://localhost:${PORT}/?token=<somelongtoken>`

 ## Other useful readings